Nayan143/AdaBoost/README.md

-# AdaBoost
+# AdaBoost Algorithm

-AdaBoost algorithm implementation and apply it to a synthetic dataset as well as a real dataset.
+AdaBoost algorithm implementation: apply it to a synthetic dataset as well as a real dataset.
 The goal is to first implement the algorithm around a very simple decision stub classifier.
 In a later step this will be replaced by a least squares classifier.
-To test implementation, used apply script.
+To test implementation, use apply script.

 # simpleClassifier.py :